-NHS calls in Military
+NHS calls on Military – Again

 Bristling with importance, she elbowed the military nurses aside, wouldn’t listen to their explanations, and proceeded to whip the sheets off my trolley – leaving me fully exposed – stark naked.

 No doubt this made a lively tale when everyone returned to their military quarters at Millbank, as a few days later I received a ‘Cheer up’ parcel from my military escort.
 I always remember it included delicious Meltis New Berry fruits, which cheered me up.
 As did a message, which let me know in a subtle way they didn’t think much of civilian practices!